 - The first course is called Living with Integrity and covers the topics that fall under the traditional Buddhist label of sīla or moral integrity.

 - The second course is called Developing the Mind and is a detailed exploration of samādhi or meditation.

 - The third course is Deepening Wisdom and covers the area of paññā or wisdom.

-Each module consists of two textual passages from the Pali Canon and related explanatory material.
-These are brief, have been carefully selected, are newly translated in gender-univesal language, and are presented in a way that makes them relevant, accessible, and interesting.
-In addition each module contains two .pdf files in black and white, one for each text, which can be downloaded and printed, as well as two .mp3 audio files, one with the reading of the Text, Comment, Investigation, and Practice sections, the other with the reading of the Pali and Language sections.
+Each unit consists of two textual passages from the Pali Canon and related explanatory material.
+These are brief, have been carefully selected, are newly translated in gender-universal language, and are presented in a way that makes them relevant, accessible, and interesting.
+In addition each unit contains two .pdf files in black and white, one for each text, which can be downloaded and printed, as well as two .mp3 audio files, one with the reading of the Text, Comment, Investigation, and Practice sections, the other with the reading of the Pali and Language sections.
 These may be either streamed or downloaded.
 Each passage contains six components:

 - the Text itself in English (modified slightly for clarity and accessibility);

 - the corresponding text in its original Pali (these two are presented side by side);